ranga1201/hack/README.md

   <li>2) Firebase was used as the cloud service to store and retrieve the tasks allocated by the caretaker for the patient, for the caretaker to upload music and voice notes that can be used as an element of nostalgia to calm the patient in situations of anxiety. </li>
   <li>3) We made use of Arduino which included various sensors and processors.  </li>
   <li>4) Unity & Vuforia was used to include the AR component of the device!
 As mentioned above, we use image recognition to play a detailed video about washing hands. </li>
+  <li>5) Unity was used to make the tile matching memory game </li>
-  <li>5) The ML model was build using ensemble techniques and then deploy in form of rest api using flask.</li>
+  <li>6) The ML model was build using ensemble techniques and then deploy in form of rest api using flask.</li>

 ## *Challenges we ran into*